-7.2 Plan Management and Review
+Plan Management and Review

-Section 41(4) of the RA provides that Council must keep its management plan under continuous review, so that the plan is adapted to changing circumstances or in accordance with increased knowledge.
-This RMP may be subject to minor alterations from time to time and will accordingly be updated.
-Should a major change in policy be proposed then a review of the RMP would take place.
+Section 41(4) of the Reserves Act provides that Council must keep its management plan under continuous review, so that the plan is adapted to changing circumstances or in accordance with increased knowledge.
+This Management Plan may be subject to minor alterations from time to time and will accordingly be updated.
+Should a major change in policy be proposed then a review of the management plan would take place.
 Any such change should be notified to give the public the opportunity to make submissions to Council.
-The RMP will be reviewed every five years to ensure details about each reserve and its use is current.
+The District Reserves Management Plan will be reviewed every five years to ensure details about the reserve and reserve users is kept current.